openscope/openscope/documentation/airport-guides/krdu.md

 The RDU TRACON airspace encompasses a large area around Great Raleigh extending from the surface up to 12,000 feet.
 Class C airspace exists with tops of 4,400 feet over the Raleigh and Durham areas.

 ### Instrument Procedures
-Although departing aircraft must be vectored to their initial fixes, the STAR's are very automated, taking a lot off weight off the controllers.
+Although departing aircraft must be vectored to their initial fixes, the STARs are very automated, taking a lot of weight off the controllers.
 Arrivals must still be vectored to their final approach course.

 ### Sectors Available in OpenScope
 ```